friendsofgo/killgrave/README.md

 * Dynamic responses based on regex endpoint or request schema
 * Dynamic responses based on headers
 * Dynamic responses based on query params
-* Allow organize your imposters with structured folders
+* Allow organize your impostors with structured folders
-* Allow write multiple imposters by file
+* Allow write multiple impostors by file
 * Run mock server with predefined configuration with config yaml file
 * Configure your CORS server options
 * Simulate network issues and server high loads with imposter repsonse delay